Stand by Me (film): Development

 The film was adapted from the Stephen King novella The Body.
 Bruce A. Evans sent a copy of The Body to Karen Gideon, the wife of his friend and writing partner Raynold Gideon, on August 29, 1983, as a gift for her birthday.
 Both Gideon and Evans quickly became fans of the novella and shortly thereafter contacted King's agent, Kirby McCauley, seeking to negotiate film rights; McCauley replied that King's terms were $100,000 and 10% of the gross profits.
 Although the money was not an issue, the share of gross profits was considered excessive, especially considering that no stars could be featured to help sell the movie.
 In response, Evans and Gideon pursued an established director, Adrian Lyne, to help sell the project.

 After reading the novella, Lyne teamed up with Evans and Gideon, but all the studios the trio approached turned the project down except for Martin Shafer at Embassy Pictures.
 Embassy spent four months negotiating the rights with McCauley, settling on $50,000 and a smaller share of the profits, and Evans and Gideon spent eight weeks writing the screenplay.
-Evans and Gideon asked to also produce the film, but Shafer suggested they team up with Andy Scheinman, a more experienced producer.
+Evans and Gideon asked to also produce the film, but Shafer suggested they team up with Andrew Scheinman, a more experienced producer.
 Embassy was unwilling to meet Lyne's salary for directing the film until Evans and Gideon agreed to give up half of their share of profits to meet Lyne's asking price.

-Lyne was going to direct the film, but had promised himself a vacation following the production of 9½ Weeks, and would not be available to start production until the spring of 1986.
-Reiner was better known at the time for playing Michael Stivic in All in the Family and had just started a directing career, making comedies like This Is Spinal Tap and The Sure Thing.
-He was sent the script by Scheinman, and his initial reaction was the script had promise but "no focus".
+Lyne was going to direct the film, but would not have been available to start production until the spring of 1986.
+Reiner, who had just started his directing career, was sent the script by Scheinman; his initial reaction was that the script had promise but "no focus".
 After Lyne withdrew from the project, Reiner signed on to direct in September 1984.

 In a 2011 interview, Reiner discussed his realization that the film should focus on the character of Gordie:

 "In the book, it was about four boys, but...once I made Gordie the central focus of the piece then it made sense to me: this movie was all about a kid who didn't feel good about himself and whose father didn't love him.
 And through the experience of going to find the dead body and his friendship with these boys, he began to feel empowered and went on to become a very successful writer.
 He basically became Stephen King."

 Reiner has said that he identified with Gordie, as he himself struggled with the shadow of fame cast by his comedian father, Carl Reiner.
 The writers incorporated Reiner's suggestions, producing a new script by December 1984 for Embassy's review and approval.